-Key Knowledge Point BOK Reference Study Guide Material Which of the following are one of W.E.
+Key Knowledge Point ВОК Reference Study Guide Material Which of the following are one of W.E.
 Deming's 14 Points for Management of a Quality System: Business Acumen DR. W. E. Deming, New Economics for Industry, Government, Education - 2nd Edition, The MIT Press Below is the condensation of the 14 Points for Management as they appeared in the book, the New Economics by Dr. W.E Deming Dr. Deming continued to edit and clarify the 14 points in his seminars and writing.
 They speak to the aspects of a Quality Management System.
 1. Create constancy of purpose toward improvement of product and service, with the aim to become competitive and to stay in business, and to provide jobs.
 2. Adopt the new philosophy.
 We are in a new economic age.
 Western management must awaken to the challenge, must learn their responsibilities, and take on leadership for change.
 3. Cease dependence on inspection to achieve quality.
 Eliminate the need for inspection on a mass basis by building quality into the product in the first place.
 4. End the practice of awarding business on the basis of price tag.
 Instead, minimize total cost.
-Move toward a single supplier for any one item, on a long-term relationship of loyalty and trust.
+Mowe toward a single supplier for any one item, on a long-term relationship of loyalty and trust.
 5. Improve constantly and forever the system of production and service, to improve quality and productivity, and thus constantly decrease costs.
 6. Institute training on the job.
 7. Institute leadership (see Point 12 and Ch.
 8).
 The aim of supervision should be to help people and machines and gadgets to do a better job.
 Supervision of management is in need of overhaul, as well as supervision of production workers.
 8. Drive out fear, so that everyone may work effectively for the company (see Ch.
 3).
 9. Break down barriers between departments.
 People in research, design, sales, and production must work as a team, to foresee problems of production and in use that may be encountered with the product or service.
 10. Eliminate slogans, exhortations, and targets for the work force asking for zero defects and new levels of productivity.
-Such exhortations only create adversarial relationships, as the bulk of the causes of low quality and low productivity belong to the system an
+Such exhortations only create adversarial relationships, as the bulk of the causes of low quality and low productivity belong to the system and th

-Key Knowledge Point ВОК Reference Study Guide Material Which of the following is an additional constraint to be considered when managing projects in accordance with PMBOK guidance: Business Acumen PMBOK® Guide Sth Edition, PMI In the traditional "Iron Triangle" or "Project Triangle" the following three constraints are often cited: Cost Scope Schedule According to PMBOK® Guide 5th Edition, Project Constraint is "A limiting factor that affects the execution of a project, program, portfolio or a process".
-They include, but are not limited to: Scope Quality Schedule Budget Resources, and Risk
+Which of the following is an additional constraint to be considered when managing projects in accordance with PMBOK guidance: Business Acumen Sth Edition, PMI In the traditional "Iron Triangle" or "Project Triangle" the following three constraints are often cited: Cost Scope Schedule According to PMBOK Guide 5th Edition, Project Constraint is "A limiting factor that affects the execution of a project, program, portfolio or a process".
+They include, but are not limited to: Schedule Schedule Schedule Schedule Resources, and Risk Key Knowledge Point ВОК Reference Study Guide Material additional constraint to be considered when managing projects in accordance with 5th Edition, often cited: Cost Cost Scope Schedule According to PMBOK® Guide 5th Edition, Project Constraint is "A limiting factor that affects the execution of a project, program, portfolio or a process".
+They include, but are not limited to: Scope Quality Schedule Budget Resources, and